jetendo/jetendo-css-framework/readme.txt

 		<div class="z-center-children">
 			<a href="#" class="z-button">More Info</a>
 		</div>

+	You can float an element left or right using these classes: z-float-left, z-float-right

+	You can float:left and width:100%; with this class: z-float

 	z-index
 		Quickly set z-index to 1, 2 or 3 and position:relative using these classes: